githubnali/nalin-devTinder-UI/README.md

 - for gender make dropdown where user select the options
 - for about and photourl updated the textarea elememt

+# EP:18
+- see all my connections page

 ## crafted
 Made with ❤️ love for developers everywhere